Moudoux/EMC-Installer/README.md

 The EMC (Easy Minecraft Client) Framework installer
 ===================

-This is a installer for the [EMC framework](https://github.com/Moudoux/EMC)
+This is an installer for the [EMC framework](https://github.com/Moudoux/EMC)

 Using the installer
 -------------------